oiseau-lab/.github/profile/README.md

 # Testing

-An organization created purely to explore the functionality of one established within the GitHub Campus Program.
+An organization created to explore the functionality of one established within the GitHub Campus Program, of which the University of Manchester is now a participant.